 An industry cluster consists of a group of industries that are closely linked by common product markets, labor pools, similar technologies, supplier chains, and/or other economic ties.
 Clusters can take on strategic importance because activities that benefit one group member will generally have positive spillover effects on other members of the cluster.

-- Provide a consistent definition that allows for the comparison of the industrial structure of Pennsylvania's regional economies.
+- Provide a consistent definition that allows for the comparison of the industrial structure of regional economies.

 Industry Cluster Snapshots